learn-co-curriculum/java-interface-lab/README.md

 ```

 Run the Junit tests to confirm they pass.
 In the rare case that the
-program flips exactly 20 heads or 20 tails and the `coinFlip()` test fails,
+program flips 20 heads or 20 tails and the `coinFlip()` test fails,
 try running the test again.